 The first section summarizes church statements and actions collectively dealing with several Central American countries during the 1980s and 1990s, often referred to as the Central American Crisis.
 Separate country-specific content follows and summarizes church statements and actions in response to particular situations within that country.
 They are: Chile, Cuba, Dominican Republic and Guatemala.

-Select actions of the church regarding justice and human rights in Central American countries in the 1980s and 1990s
+Select actions of the church regarding conflict in Central American countries in the 1980s and 1990s.
+Actions specific to a country are also cross-posted by country name.
+See the above country list.

 1992: General Assembly commended the Government of Canada for steps taken to bring gross and systematic abusers of human rights to account in Guatemala and for participation in and support of a UN observer mission in El Salvador.
 General Assembly asked the Canadian government to take further steps including: directing Canadian aid through Canadian and Guatemalan NGOs (to avoid corruption); urging the Honduran government to respect international labour laws, urging the U.S. government to accept full responsibility for post-invasion reparations; communicating concern for a worsening human rights situation in Costa Rica to the Costa Rican government; to encouraging the El Salvadorian government to implement peace accord provisions and pressing the US government to transfer its military aid funds to a peace fund; increasing material support to Nicaragua for post-war rebuilding, maintaining an open door to Central American refugees and linking aid and development money with human rights performances.
 (A&P 1992, pp. 344-356, 42)